wodby/about/README.md

 The infrastructure we provide is strictly container-based and runs on Kubernetes and Docker.
 Our mission is to simplify the life of developers by automating most common tasks for infrastructure management and stacks maintenance.

+Wodby was founded in 2015 by [Pavel](https://github.com/PavelPrischepa) and [Chingis](https://github.com/csandanov) and backed by one of the most active Silicon Valley VCs [Plug and Play Ventures](https://www.plugandplaytechcenter.com/ventures).

 ## Our name

 Wodby pronounced as `wɔːdbi`.
 Wodby is a name of a water spirit in a slavic mythology (https://en.wikipedia.org/wiki/Vodyanoy).
 Vodyanoy or Wodby in Upper Sorbian language.